 "Prague stands at the crossroads of the most important historical, cultural, artistic, religious, and political developments in all of Europe."

-The Field School provides around an eight week, in-depth study of European society and culture, literature, art, film and contemporary politics seen through the window of the Czech Republic.
+The Field School provides around an eight week, in-depth study of European society and culture, history, literature, art, film and contemporary politics seen through the window of the Czech Republic.
 The program includes courses in language, film and art history, and political science, which are intended to enrich the three core field school courses.

 The program consists of three courses totalling 11 SFU units.
 Arrangements can be made for students who have taken one or more of these courses to receive credit for other suitable courses.
 All instruction will be in English.